seth-nelson/seth-nelson/README.md

 ## :mag_right: Reach out to me
    - seth-nelson on Linkedin

-### :tada: I look forward to hearing from you.
-Have a wonderful day.
+### :tada: Thank you for visiting my page.
+Have a wonderful day!